-A seventeen-volume kanzenban version dubbed as JoJonium was published in Japan from December 4, 2013, to March 4, 2015.
+A 17-volume kanzenban version dubbed as JoJonium was published in Japan from December 4, 2013, to March 4, 2015.
 This edition covered the first three parts of the Jojo no Kimyou na Bouken series and included new cover art which showed redesigns of the characters by Araki Hirohiko.
 JoJonium's first three volumes cover the first part.

 JoJo no Kimyou na Bouken Part 1: Phantom Blood was published in English by VIZ Media as JoJo's Bizarre Adventure Part 1: Phantom Blood from February 24 to August 4, 2015.
 These were released in a hardback format featuring the JoJonium artwork and contents.
 It was also published in Italy by Star Comics from from November 1993 to May 1994, and in Spain by Editorial Ivrea following the JoJonium format from June 30 to September 21, 2017.

 A beat'em up video game based on the series developed by Namco Bandai Games Inc. was released in Japan on October 26, 2006.